SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 Types of skewness:

-1. **Positive skewness** (Right-Skewed): Most numbers are smaller, but a few are much larger.
+1. **Positive Skewness** (Right-Skewed): Most numbers are smaller, but a few are much larger.
 For example, imagine a neighborhood where most houses cost between USD 100,000 and USD 300,000, but a few mansions cost over USD 1,000,000.
 Most house prices are on the lower side, but those few very expensive houses make the distribution lean to the right.
-2. **Negative skewness** (Left-Skewed): Most numbers are larger, but a few are much smaller.
+2. **Negative Skewness** (Left-Skewed): Most numbers are larger, but a few are much smaller.
 For example, Think about a class where most students score between 70 and 100 on a test, but a few students score below 40.
 Most scores are on the higher side, but those few very low scores make the distribution lean to the left.
-3. **Zero skewness** (Symmetrical Distribution): Numbers are evenly spread around the average.
+3. **Zero Skewness** (Symmetrical Distribution): Numbers are evenly spread around the average.
 For example, if we roll a fair die many times, we would expect each number (1 through 6) to come up about the same number of times.
 The distribution of outcomes is balanced.

 Why it matters?
-- **Understanding data**: Skewness helps us see if the data is balanced or if there are extreme values that are pulling the average in one direction.
+- **Understanding Data**: Skewness helps us see if the data is balanced or if there are extreme values that are pulling the average in one direction.
 For instance, in a business, if sales data is positively skewed, it means there are a few very high sales that are significantly affecting the overall average.
-- **Making decisions**: Knowing about skewness can help in decision-making.
+- **Making Decisions**: Knowing about skewness can help in decision-making.
 For example, if a school notices that test scores are negatively skewed, they might want to provide extra help to the few students with very low scores.

 In simple terms, skewness tells us if our data has a lean or tilt towards higher or lower values, or if it is evenly spread out.
 This can be very helpful in understanding and interpreting the data better.

-## How do we interpret the standard deviation in the context of data variability?
+## How do we Interpret the Standard Deviation in the Context of Data Variability?
 The standard deviation (SD) is a measure of the amount of variation of a set of values from the average value (mean).
 A small SD suggests that the data points are in close proximity to the mean value, with minimal variation or dispersion.
 This indicates that the values are consistently similar and predictable.
 A large SD suggests that the data points span a broader range of values, which indicates the values are more dispersed, less consistent, and unpredictable.

-## Explain the significance of the interquartile range (IQR) and how it is used to detect outliers?
+## Explain the Significance of the Interquartile Range (IQR) and How it is used to Detect Outliers?
 IQR is a measure of the spread in the middle of a dataset.
 It's the distance between the first quartile (Q1) and the third quartile (Q3).
 It minimizes the impact of outliers by providing a comprehensive understanding of the spread and variability of the central portion of the dataset.

 Here are steps to detect outliers using the IQR: